Azure-Samples/app-service-msi-keyvault-dotnet/README.md

 ## Background
 For Service-to-Azure-Service authentication, the approach so far involved creating an Azure AD application and associated credential, and using that credential to get a token.
 The sample [here] shows how this approach is used to authenticate to Azure Key Vault from a Web App.
 While this approach works well, there are two shortcomings:
 1. The Azure AD application credentials are typically hard coded in source code.
 Developers tend to push the code to source repositories as-is, which leads to credentials in source.
-2. The Azure AD application credentials expire, need to be renewed, otherwise it will lead to application downtime.
+2. The Azure AD application credentials expire, need to be renewed; otherwise, it will lead to application downtime.

 With [Azure Managed Identity], both problems are solved.
 This sample shows how a Web App can authenticate to Azure Key Vault without the need to explicitly create an Azure AD application or manage its credentials.